 If you're not devoting enough resources to digital marketing or you're using an ad-hoc approach with no clearly defined strategies, then your competitors will eat your digital lunch!

 4. You don't have a powerful online value proposition

 A clearly defined online customer value proposition will help you differentiate your online service encouraging existing and new customers to engage initially and stay loyal.

 5. You don't know your online customers well enough

-It's often said that digital is the "most measureable medium ever".
-But Google Analytics and similar will only tell you volumes not sentiment.
-You need to use other forms of website user feedback tools to identify your weakpoints and then address them.
+It's often said that digital is the "most measurable medium ever".
+But Google Analytics and similar will only tell you volumes of visits, not the sentiment of visitors, what they think.
+You need to use other forms of website user feedback tools to identify your weak points and then address them.